 On July 8, 2020, FHA announced an expanded list of home retention alternatives to help homeowners bring their mortgage current at the end of a COVID-19 forbearance.
 The servicer must include these options in the waterfall process.
 First, the servicer must review the borrower for a COVID-19 National Emergency Standalone Partial Claim.
 Generally, a partial claim is an interest-free loan from HUD to get caught up on the overdue payments.
 The loan doesn't have to be repaid until the first mortgage is paid off.
 A COVID-19 National Emergency Standalone Partial Claim takes all overdue mortgage amounts and puts them in a separate, junior lien of up to 30% of the mortgage’s unpaid principal balance.
 This junior lien is repayable when the mortgage ends, which, for most borrowers, is when they sell or refinance their home.

 If the homeowner doesn’t qualify for the COVID-19 National Emergency Standalone Partial Claim, the servicer must consider these additional alternatives in the following order at or before the end of the borrower’s forbearance period:

 These options are available to homeowners whose mortgages were current or less than 30 days past due as of March 1, 2020.
-In addition, FHA has imposed a foreclosure and eviction moratorium through August 31, 2020.

 Effective date: July 8, 2020